jruizcabrejos/jruizcabrejos/content/projects.md

     filters:
       folders:
       - project
-    text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+    text: These (this?) project(s) are mostly filler for the moment.
+Try checking my Posts instead.
     title: Selected Projects
   design:
     columns: 3